oliverkocsis/dsl-compiler-collection/README.md

 # DSL Compiler Collection
-DSL Compiler Collection (DCC) is a collection of compilers for domain specific languages
+DSL Compiler Collection (DCC) is a collection of compilers for domain specific languages.

 # Getting Started